Destaq/language-learning-dashboard/README.md

 episodes_watched	4
 ```

 For each manual item, type the name on one line, and then press tab, and then type in the value you want to upload.
 Not all of these are required, but you can't upload a value for an item that doesn't exist.
+Note that the first time you import this data, it will show up twice - simply refresh the page.

+---

+Best of luck on your language learning journey!
+I hope this tool will be of use to you while you're on it.